swissi2000/Test/docs/CNC12.md

 ## Description
 CNC12 offers 100 internal *User-String-Variables* that can be used by macros during job execution.
 The names of these variables are *#300 - #399*.

 If this *Property* is enabled, the Post Processor will fill *User-String-Variables* with Information from Fusion 360 that can be used within CNC12.
-By default, the following information will be written to the job file:
+By default, the following information will be written to the job file (click the variable name/number for more details from where in Fusion 360 the information is coming from):

 ### File, Setup and Tool Path Information
 * [#300](300.md) Tool Info from the Fusion 360 Tool Library.
 Updated before each Tool Change